raaaas/sniffer/README.md

 sniffer
 =======

-get all broser information u need
+get all browser information u need

 perty simple all you need is copy index.html to pages you want to get inforamtion and out put should be like this :